ruby/spec/CONTRIBUTING.md

 If an implementation does not support some feature, simply tag the related specs as failing instead.

-### Style

-Do not leave any trailing space and respect the existing style.

 ### Shared Specs

 Often throughout Ruby, identical functionality is used by different methods and modules.
 In order